Donald Trump Repeatedly Asked Aides If He Was Going To Die From Coronavirus, Report Claims

 The report of Trump’s apparent fear of dying comes amid conflicting reports on his condition.
 After initial reports indicated that he was asymptomatic or facing light symptoms, reports on Saturday painted a more dire situation in which he needed supplemental oxygen and had to expedite a trip to the hospital because there was danger he could no longer walk under his own power if they were to wait too long.

-As The Daily Mail noted, there were also conflicting messages from the White House on Saturday with doctors saying he is doing very well but chief of staff Mark Meadows saying that the his vitals were “very concerning” and that he is not yet on a clear path to recovery.
+As The Daily Mail noted, there were also conflicting messages from the White House on Saturday with doctors saying he is doing very well, but Chief of Staff Mark Meadows saying that his vitals were “very concerning” and that he is not yet on a clear path to recovery.

 “The president’s vitals over the last 24 hours were very concerning and the next 48 hours will be critical in terms of his care.
 We’re still not on a clear path to a full recovery,” Meadows said.